 Getting dressed – thankfully it is what we call contractor day at work and I will wear jeans.
 I look for a clean pair in the pile on the closet floor.
 Yes!!
 They are clean.
 Pants – check.
-Kid has started to whine.
+The kid has started to whine.
 Ugh…Cry, don’t cry, but don’t whine.
 I have a set of colorful rollers on the shelf.
 New toys!!
 Hand them to him and hunt for a shirt.
-Grab a black shirt….baby puke on it…throw in hamper.
-Leave closet go into bedroom to look for shirt.
+Grab a black shirt….baby puke on it…throw in the hamper.
+Leave closet to go into the bedroom to look for a shirt.
 Grab another black shirt – please let it fit and be clean.
 Score!!
-Kid is whining.
-Crawls into bedroom after me.
+The kid is whining.
+Crawls into the bedroom after me.
 Pick him up and ask, “Wanna eat little one?”
-Off to kitchen we go.
+Off to kitchen, we go.

-Eating – not even going to try the high chair, kid not feeling it today.
+Eating – not even going to try the high chair, the kid not feeling it today.
 Give him his vitamin D dose.
-Now time to feed him; grab the left over squeezable food.
+Now time to feed him; grab the leftover squeezable food.
 Nope, does not want.
 Try again.
-Okay he eats a little.
-Got enough to leave his mark on right shoulder of black shirt.
+Okay, he eats a little.
+Got enough to leave his mark on my right shoulder of the black shirt.
 Try again, YES!!
 He eats a little more.
 This time he rubs the left shoulder leaving his mark.
-Try again and nope he is done….fine.
-Back to bathroom.
+Try again and hope he is done….fine.
+Back to the bathroom.

-Hair – back in bathroom, still holding kid.
-Run water to clean shoulders of baby food.
+Hair – back in the bathroom, still holding the kid.
+Run water to clean my shoulders of baby food.
 No way I have time to find another shirt to wear.
-Shirt is now clean, enough.
+The shirt is now clean, enough.
 Hair.
-Must put kid down.
+Must put the kid down.
 Back to colorful rollers and now add flashing shamrock (old St. Patty’s day attire) earring.
 Whine.
 Ignore.
 Need.
 To.
 Do.
 Hair.
 Spritz water on hair.
-Brush back and put in ponytail.
+Brush back and put in a ponytail.
 Use gel to tame and hope that it does not interact with whatever I put on yesterday and then leave the nasty white clumps in my hair.
 Score!!
 No visible white clumps.
 Pick up whining kid.
 Crap forgot to get bottles and food ready last night also.

 Kitchen – Grab lunch bag, grab bottles, and consolidate breast milk into one bottle.
-Still some left over, grab another bottle.
+Still, some left over, grab another bottle.
 Grab homemade food.
-Grab store bought food and grab snack.
-Stuff into lunch bag and then stuff into diaper bag.
+Grab store-bought food and grab a snack.
+Stuff into a lunch bag and then stuff into the diaper bag.
 Crap…no make up.

-Bathroom – put kid on floor.
+Bathroom – put the kid on the floor.
 Cannot find lotion.
-Use little sample of whatever lotion I can find.
-Literally throw on make up.
-Kid is whining again.
-20 seconds please.
+Use a little sample of whatever lotion I can find.
+Literally, throw on makeup.
+The kid is whining again.
+20 seconds, please.
 Powder, eyeliner, mascara, gloss.
-Pick up kid.
+Pick up, kid.

-Shoes and socks – put down kid, grab matching pair (amazing that they match), try on one pair of shoes, walk to mirror.
+Shoes and socks – put down kid, grab matching pair (amazing that they match), try on one pair of shoes, walk to the mirror.
 Hell no, take those off.
-Pick up kid.
-Leave closet, leave bathroom, leave bedroom, and turning off lights as I go.
+Pick up, kid.
+Leave closet, leave the bathroom, leave the bedroom, and turning off lights as I go.

-Kitchen – grab my purse (the size of a baby linebacker), throw in apple, water bottle, phone, and schoolbook and notebook.
+Kitchen – grab my purse (the size of a baby linebacker), throw in an apple, water bottle, phone, and schoolbook and notebook.
 Damn, it is heavy, put down.
 Readjust kid, pick up purse again.
 Yep, still heavy.
 Grab diaper bag….Shit…pump.
 Put diaper bag down, put purse down.
-Grab pump bag.
+Grab the pump bag.
 Empty out food containers from yesterday.
-Put old bottles in sink.
+Put old bottles in the sink.
 Grab new bottles for pumping, hunt for tops, and put all back in pump bag.
 Pick up purse, pick up diaper bag, pick up pump bag.
-Walk to front door.
+Walk to the front door.
 Oh, hell where are my keys?
-Kid has yet to be put down yet and is whining off and on the entire time.
+The kid has yet to be put down and is whining off and on the entire time.
 Put down all bags.
 Look in purse for keys.
 Score!!
 Pick up all three bags again.

 Front door – slide on shoes.
 Crap, the light is on in the kid’s room.
 Walk in and turn off light.
 Walk back.
-Grab car key.
-Somehow manage to lock door.
-Diaper bag is slipping.
+Grab the car key.
+Somehow manage to lock the door.
+The diaper bag is slipping.
 Purse is cutting off circulation at my shoulder.
 Close door.
 Head to elevator.
-Amazingly have enough strength to push button, move diaper back onto shoulder and readjust kid in arm.
+Amazingly have enough strength to push button, move diaper back onto my shoulder and readjust kid in my arms.

-Car – Throw pump bag on floor, fling diaper bag on seat and drop purse on ground.
-Kid is fine.
-Get kid in car seat.
+Car – Throw pump bag on the floor, fling diaper bag on the seat and drop purse on the ground.
+The kid is fine.
+Get the kid in the car seat.
 Whine.
 Whine.
 Whine.
 I feel the tears welling up.
-Get kid buckled into car seat.
-Hand him two books I picked up sometime along the way and give him his blanket.
+Get kid buckled into the car seat.
+Hand him two books I picked up some time along the way and give him his blanket.
 Grab pump bag, pick up purse, and close back door.
 Open driver’s side door.
 Throw pump and purse into passenger side seat and finally ready to go.
 It is 7:17 am.
-Baby Mozart is in CD player, kid is finally silent.
+Baby Mozart is in the CD player, the kid is finally silent.
 Mommy quietly cries as she drives to daycare.